-- A national alcohol policy is required in India in line with the WHO global strategy to reduce the harmful use of alcohol. - Relocation of all health-related activities for alcohol, drugs, and behavioral addictions within the Ministry of Health and Family Welfare. - Legislative policies to divert patients with substance use disorders with small quantities of recovered substances toward medical care in lieu of criminal proceedings and incarceration; sensitizing important stakeholders, including law enforcement authorities and judiciary, on the need to distinguish users from drug dealers. - Telemedicine rules and guidelines should facilitate the treatment of substance use disorders and behavioral addictions.
+- A national alcohol policy is required in India in line with the WHO Global Strategy to Reduce the Harmful Use of Alcohol. - Relocation of all health-related activities for alcohol, drugs and behavioural addictions within the Ministry of Health and Family Welfare. - Legislative policies to divert patients with substance use disorders with small quantities of recovered substances towards medical care in lieu of criminal proceedings and incarceration; Sensitising important stakeholders including law enforcement authorities and judiciary on the need to distinguish users from drug dealers. - Telemedicine rules and guidelines should facilitate the treatment of substance use disorders and behavioural addictions.